-I have nearly 20 years of training and over 15 years experience working in the treatment of trauma (Complex Trauma, Developmental/ Attachment Trauma), sexual difficulties (desire, arousal/ pleasure, orgasm, pain), body image/ eating disorders (anorexia, bulimia, BED), mood difficulties (anxiety, depression, grief), substance abuse, and relationship difficulties (e.g., communication challenges, infidelity, anxiety around intimacy).
+I have nearly 20 years of training and over 20 years experience working in the treatment of trauma (Complex Trauma, Developmental/ Attachment Trauma), sexual difficulties (desire, arousal/ pleasure, orgasm, pain), body image/ eating disorders (anorexia, bulimia, BED), mood difficulties (anxiety, depression, grief), identity struggles, and relationship difficulties (e.g., communication challenges, infidelity, anxiety around intimacy).

-I employ a non-hierarchical, humanistic, authentic and dynamic approach to therapy, incorporating techniques from Mindfulness and Somatic Therapies, Movement and Expressive Arts Practices, Cognitive Behavioural, and Insight and Acceptance Oriented Practices.
-One of my passions is in helping people get in touch with their bodies to express their truth, and to bring this into re(negotiating) intimacy and safety in all kinds of relationships, using consent based, pleasure focused and embodied methods.
-Another passion is in helping BIPOC immigrants, and first generation Canadians find their way forward without sacrificing their culture, ancestry or truth.
+I employ a non-hierarchical, humanistic, systems-based and dynamic approach to therapy, rooted in trauma informed care, and incorporating empirically supported techniques from Cognitive Behavioural(CBT), Mindfulness (MBSR and MBCT) and Somatic Therapies (SE, Sensorimotor Psychotherapy, Brainspotting, Somatic Attachment Work), Movement and Expressive Arts Practices, Internal Family Systems (IFS), and Insight and Acceptance Oriented Practices.
+One of my passions is in helping people get in touch with their bodies to feel and express their truth (“the body keeps the score” - van der Kolk, B.), and to transform their pain.
+We bring this embodied spirit into the process of re(negotiating) intimacy and safety in all kinds of relationships, always looking for where there is curiousity, enthusiastic consent, and pleasure.
+Another passion for me is in empowering BIPOC to find their way forward in today’s world, without sacrificing their culture(s), ancestry or truth, or assimilating - where they would rather shine.

-I work with each client to co-create a safe, real, and empowering space, rooted in principles of transparency, authenticity, choice, and non judgement, where we can safely delve into challenges and hard questions, and build the skills and confidence necessary to make desired changes.
+“Safe spaces are not latent, they are constructed”.
+In therapy, I work with each client to co-create a safe, “real”, and empowering space, rooted in principles of transparency, authenticity, choice, and non judgement, where we can safely delve into challenging spaces and explore hard questions, building the skills and confidence necessary to make desired changes.

 To date, I have worked with individuals, couples, families and groups, ranging in age from early adolescence to late adulthood.
 I have worked as a psychologist and clinical teaching supervisor in multiple public hospitals (CAMH -Toronto; MUHC, Douglas, Jewish General - Montreal), clinics, and private settings within Canada and the United States.